 Tourism and sustainability cannot be completely reconciled.
 However, the Jungfrau Region strives to have a positive influence on nature, society and the economy.

-Generating electricity with sun and water
+Generating electricity with sun, water and wood

 Ecosystem worth protecting

 The Swiss Alps Jungfrau-Aletsch is a World Heritage Site.
 This is a distinction that also entails obligations.

 And with the Cultural Landscape Award, particularly valuable landscapes are

 Environmentally conscious railways

 More rail, less road.
 The Jungfrau Region has excellent public transport connections.
 Many railways are implementing additional sustainable measures.
 With Mürren and Wengen, two of the most beautiful villages are even car-free.

 Vegetables, fruit, meat, dairy products, honey, tea, beer, clothes, souvenirs and much more: those who produce and buy local products make a significant contribution to sustainability.

 They guide school classes through the UNESCO World Heritage Site on the subject of biodiversity.
 Explain to guests from Switzerland and abroad how water energy works.
 Produce their own products in the alpine cheese dairy.
 We introduce the people who are doing something for sustainability in the Jungfrau Region.